iodigital-com/io-technology/data/blog/what-benefits-can-natural-language-ai-offer-developers.md

 and natural language understanding.

 **Vince:**
-There is a very high probability that you've used a transformer before in your daily life.
+There is a very high probability that you have used a transformer before in your daily life.
 Can you guess what it is?
-If you've ever used a smartphone keyboard with word prediction, you've used a transformer!
+If you have ever used a smartphone keyboard with word prediction, you have used a transformer!

 ![keyboard prediction](/articles/what-benefits-can-natural-language-ai-offer-developers/keyboard-prediction.png)